Rethinking Scientific Modeling: Toward Physically Consistent and Simulation-Executable Programmatic Generation: Experiments and Analysis

 Although leading models such as $\text{Claude-Sonnet-4.5}^{\mathrm{R}}$ and $\text{GPT-5}^{\mathrm{R}}$ achieve high code execution rates, their joint evaluation scores remain low, indicating significant limitations in practical engineering applicability under realistic design constraints.

 \textbf{Grammatical and physical divide.} Models exhibit a systematic mismatch between syntactic correctness and physical validity.
-For instance, Gemini-2.5-Flash attains a high $Pass@5$ score (75.78\%) but an extremely low $Pass@5_{strict}$ score (5.47\%), suggesting that physical parameters are treated as statistical symbols rather than physically constrained quantities.
+For instance, Gemini-2.5-Flash attains a high $Pass@5$ score (75.16\%) but an extremely low $Pass@5_{strict}$ score (4.69\%), suggesting that physical parameters are treated as statistical symbols rather than physically constrained quantities.
+During the inference process, these parameters are manipulated as discrete symbols governed by learned distributions, rather than as real-valued variables constrained by fundamental physical principles (non-negativity, continuity).
 Consequently, models frequently generate simulations that are syntactically valid but physically implausible under realistic design constraints.

 \textbf{Spatial-topological reasoning.} Performance on the AutoBM task remains limited.
-Gemini-3-Pro-Preview achieves the highest structural prediction accuracy ($Pass@5 = 32.28\%$), while other leading models perform moderately, and most open-source models score below 3\%.
+Gemini-3-Pro-Preview achieves the highest structural prediction accuracy ($Pass@5 = 32.03\%$), while other leading models perform moderately, and most open-source models score below 3\%.
 These results indicate persistent difficulties in maintaining consistent geometric representations, with no clear scaling trend with model size.